planeplotter

 Adding your own charts and outlines

-As background for your Plane Plotter display, you can use either an image (which you may need to calibrate) or outlines (vectors) which have the advantge of maintaining their quality as you zoom into an area.
+As background for your Plane Plotter display, you can use either an image (which you may need to calibrate) or outlines (vectors) which have the advantage of maintaining their quality as you zoom into an area.
 If you have charts for Ship Plotter, or outlines from BaseStation, you can use those, or other data from the Internet:

 How do I enter my home location, and use my own symbols?